-- The spouse or partner of the person, so long as the relationship is close and continuing.
+- The person's spouse or partner, so long as the relationship is close and continuing.
 In Queensland a spouse includes a de facto partner (one of two persons who live together as a couple on a genuine domestic basis but are not married or related), regardless of their gender.

 - An unpaid carer of the person (aged 18 years or over).

 - A close relative or friend of the person (aged 18 years or over).

 Often decisions about health care at the end of life will need to be made urgently and quickly, and there is no Statutory Health Attorney available at short notice, or they may be unwilling to make the decision, or they may not be an appropriate person to make the decision.
 In these situations the Public Guardian will be the default decision-maker.